deepanshs/mrsimulator/docs/troubleshooting/syntax.rst

 Nesting many lists and dictionaries inside each other quickly becomes hard to read.
 If you have mismatched or missing brackets, Python will throw ``SyntaxError: invalid syntax``.
-Code editors can automatically format large nestings and highlight which openings and closings go together making the code easer to read.
+Code editors can automatically format large nestings and highlight which openings and closings go together making the code easer to understand.

 Make sure all brackets are balanced and that opening and closing brackets match.
 Python uses three types of brackets: